What Is Data Security?

 Insider threats might be the hardest to anticipate.
 As you can guess, insider threats are employees who intentionally harm an organization's security perimeter.
 They might share sensitive data such as passwords with dubious third parties or steal business data and sell it on the black market.

-As already discussed, data security comprises many different approaches and practices.
-Usually, the most effective way to ensure data security is to use a combination of security practices to limit the potential surface area of an attack.
+As already discussed, data security protection strategies comprise many different tools and practices.
+Typically, the most effective way to ensure data security is to use a combination of security practices to limit the potential surface area of an attack.

 Data encryption is one of the easiest ways to ensure the security of sensitive information.
 Fancy terminology aside, data encryption converts readable data into an unreadable encoded format.
-Think of it this way: even if a hacker can get their hands on data in your servers, if it is encrypted, the attacker can’t do anything unless they can decrypt it.
+Think of it this way: even if a hacker were to get their hands on the encrypted data in your servers, they couldn’t do anything unless they managed to decrypt it.
 Fortunately, contemporary encryption is unbelievably hard to crack without a decryption key.

-Data, as with anything else in life, can become irrelevant.
-Like stuff clogs your attic, data can clog your servers.
-Often, irrelevant data is not thought of as a priority security-wise.
-And sometimes it's best just to get rid of it for good.
-Data erasure is an effective data management and security method because it shrinks the potential attack surface and potential liability in an instance of a data breach.
+Data, as with anything in life, can become irrelevant.
+Data can clog your servers like clutter in your attic.
+Security-wise, irrelevant data is rarely considered a priority – and sometimes, it's best just to get rid of it for good.
+Data erasure is an effective data management and security method because it shrinks the potential attack surface and liability in case of a data breach.

-Data masking is a data security technique during which a data set is duplicated but with sensitive data obfuscated.
+Data masking is a data security technique during which a data set is duplicated, but its sensitive data is obfuscated.
 The benign copy is usually used for testing and training for cybersecurity purposes.
 Masked data is useless for a hacker because it is essentially incoherent unless the hacker knows how that data has been obfuscated.

-Data backups are one of the easiest steps an organization can take to mitigate the potential dangers of data loss in a cyber event.
+Data backups are among the easiest steps an organization can take to mitigate the potential dangers of data loss in a cyber event.
 Backups ensure that even if data is compromised or stolen, it can be recovered to its previous state rather than entirely disappear.

 Data privacy, on the other hand, is a concept that aims to ensure that the way businesses collect, store, and use data is compliant with legal regulations.